danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 The reason why `gesture` works and `simultaneousGesture` doesn't, is because `gesture` schedules itself after any prior gestures, while `simultaneousGesture` schedules itself together with them.

-In other words, `gesture` triggers *after* `onTapGesture`, which means that it doesn't interfere with the scrolling, which is why scrolling still works.
-However, `simultaneousGesture` triggers immediately, and is therefore interfering with the scrolling, which is why scrolling stops working.
+In other words, `gesture` triggers *after* `onTapGesture`, which means that it doesn't interfere with the scrolling.
+This is why scrolling still works.
+However, since `simultaneousGesture` triggers immediately, it's interfering with the scrolling.
+This is why scrolling stops working.

 This means that the `onTapGesture` approach requires a delay.
-If we want to use immediate gestures, such as detecting drags and presses, this approach is therefore not viable.
+If we want to use immediate gestures, such as detecting drags and presses, this approach is not viable.

-You may also find other delay-based solutions, some of which are pretty complicated.
-These also won't work if we want the gestures to be immediately detected.
+You may find other delay-based solutions, some of which are pretty complicated.
+Since these are also based on delays, they won't work if we want the gestures to be immediately detected.

 ## Finding a workaround

-While `UIKit` has very granular gesture detection, gesture detection in `SwiftUI` is more limited.
-You can still do much of the same things, but with fewer tools.
-For instance, we often use a `DragGesture` with a 0 distance to detect `press` gestures.
+While `UIKit` has very granular gesture detection, `SwiftUI` is more limited.
+We can still do much of the same things, but with fewer tools.
+For instance, you can use a `DragGesture` with a `0` distance to detect `press` gestures.
+To detect `releases`, we can listen for the drag gesture to end.

-While this approach is ok (albeit a bit conter-intuitive) in most cases, it won't work in a scroll view, since it causes scrolling to stop working.
-The challenge is thus to find a way to detect some of these gestures in a way that doesn't mess with the scrolling.
+However, since long presses and drag gestures don't work in a `ScrollView`, the challenge is to find a way to detect some of these gestures in a way that doesn't mess with the scrolling.

 After pondering this for a while and trying many non-working solutions, me and [Konstantin Zyryanov]({{page.konstantin}}) did realize that we have a way to detect that a view is being pressed - using a `ButtonStyle`.

-For those of you who are unfamiliar with SwiftUI button styles, they let you change the style of a button depending on its `role` and whether or not it's pressed.
-For instance, this style changes the opacity of its `label` based on if the button is pressed or not:
+For those of you who are unfamiliar with SwiftUI button styles, they let you change the style of a button depending on its `role` and `isPressed` state.
+For instance, this style changes the opacity of its `label`:

 ```swift
 struct MyButtonStyle: ButtonStyle {